 It all started after I was done reading the NYT article on how Facebook once again was found to be living by their own rules.
 To sum it up, Facebook was found sharing its users private data with companies like Netflix, Spotify, Amazon, Yahoo, and the Russian search giant Yandex.

 The terrifying thing is – to those that were paying attention – it didn’t come as a surprise.
-Not like it was the first time.
+It’s not like this had been the first time.
 However, this time, agreements came to the surface that directly contradicted what Facebook had promised its users in 2014 and then again to the Congress just last year.

 For me, this was the last straw.
 Even though I was skeptical before, the last ounce of my trust was gone.

 While listing the pros and cons of keeping my Facebook account, something else dawned on me.
 That is, even if I’m okay with Facebook gathering data about me and sharing it with the businesses they like, there’s another side to the story.

 After raising a discussion about it at our office, we came to a conclusion.

 Facebook looks like social networking site, works like a social networking site, makes the notification sounds of a social networking site, but actually is an advertising tool.

 And it’s a good advertising one at that.